rbergenl/_Alpha/developer/issues/initial/setup-initial-website.md

 # Setup Initial Website

 ## Do Householding

+- Modify in package.json `"name"` to reflect the actual name.
 - Have Gatsby installed `npm install --global gatsby-cli`.
 - Correct config:
     - In `gatsby-config.js` set correct info for `siteMetadata`.